Pattachitra: Odisha Pattachitra

 Pattachitra is a traditional painting of Odisha, India.
-These paintings are based on Hindu mythology and specially inspired by Jagannath and Vaishnava sect.
-All colours used in the Paintings are natural and paintings are made fully old traditional way by Chitrakaras that is Odiya Painter.
+These paintings are based on Hinduism and specially inspired by Jagannath and Vaishnava traditions.
+All colours used in the Paintings are natural and paintings are made ancient traditional way by Chitrakaras that is Odiya Painter.
 Pattachitra style of painting is one of the oldest and most popular art forms of Odisha.
 The name Pattachitra has evolved from the Sanskrit words patta, meaning canvas, and chitra, meaning picture.
-Pattachitra is thus a painting done on canvas, and is manifested by rich colourful application, creative motifs, and designs, and portrayal of simple themes, mostly mythological in depiction.
+Pattachitra is thus a painting done on canvas, and is manifested by rich colourful application, creative motifs, designs, and portrayal of simple themes, mostly mythological in depiction.
 The traditions of pattachitra paintings are more than thousand years old.

-Origin and History
+Origin

-The paintings of Odisha can be divided into three categories from the point of view of medium, i.e. paintings on cloth or 'Patta Chitra', paintings on walls or 'Bhitti Chitra' and palm leaf engravings or "Tala Patra Chitra' or "Pothi, Chitra'.
-The style of all these remains more or less the same at a specific time because the then artists were commissioned to work in all these media, it is believed.
+The paintings of Odisha can be divided into three categories from the point of view of medium, i.e. paintings on cloth or 'Patta Chitra', paintings on walls or 'Bhitti Chitra' and palm leaf engravings or "Tala Patra Chitra" or "Pothi, Chitra'.
+The style of all these remains more or less the same at a specific time because then the artists were commissioned to work in all these media, it is believed.

-The painting the 'pattachitra' resemble the old murals of Odisha especially religious centres of Puri, Konark and Bhubaneshwar region, dating back to the 5th century BC.
+The painting, the pattachitra, resembles the old murals of Odisha, especially religious centres of Puri, Konark and Bhubaneswar region, dating back to the 5th century BC.
 The best work is found in and around Puri, especially in the village of Raghurajpur.

 This old tradition of Odia painting still survives in places like Puri, Raghurajpur, Paralakhemundi, Chikiti and Sonepur.
-Lord Jagannath in the present from is being taken as the origin of the Patta style.
+Lord Jagannath in the present form is being taken as the origin of the Patta style.
 The colour schemes of the deities of Puri are quite similar to those of the Patta style.
-The oldest record of Patta Paintings does not probably go beyond the establishment of the present shrine of Shri Jagannath at Puri.
-It may be due to the fact that paintings do not survive like sculptures.
+The oldest record of Patta Paintings probably does not go beyond the establishment of the present shrine of Shri Jagannath at Puri.
+It may be since paintings do not survive like sculptures.
 The paints inside the shrines of Lord Jagannath at Puri make the date probable.
 The oldest classical marble paintings of Sitabanji at Keonjhar do not conform to the present style of Patta painting wholly.
 The wooden statues of the three deities are also covered with cloth and then overlaid with glue mixed with chalk, and then given paint only with four limited colours of red, yellow, white and black.
 The deities who are held in high esteem by the Odias and who inspire religion, life and activity of the people also carry with them a tradition of art and painting which is as old as the deities themselves.
 If the Savara origin of Jagannath is accepted, the date of the Patta paintings can be dated back to an earlier period.
 These paintings were originally substitutes for worship on days when the idols were kept away from the public after their ritual bath.